Adult Studio Classes

 AM Life Drawing

-Discounted FOUR SESSION Punch Cards ($72/$90) can be purchased through the Museum School office to be used in morning or evening classes during the Winter or Spring sessions.
-Single, DROP-IN* tuition can be reserved online or paid upon arrival.
+Work with professional nude models, following a self-guided format studying the human form - in your medium of choice.
+A basic understanding of technique and tools is suggested.
+Purchase punch cards through the Museum School office to be used in morning or evening classes during the Fall or Winter sessions.
+Single, drop-in tuition can be reserved online or paid upon arrival.
 Ongoing weekly.

 Date/Time: